CrowdStrike/terraform-kubectl-falcon/examples/gcp-gks-example/README.md

 region = "us-east4"
 ```

-Copy the `kubernetes_get_credentials_command` and run it in your terminal to update your kubeconfig.
+Copy the value of the `kubernetes_get_credentials_command` and run it in your terminal to update your kubeconfig.
+Now you can run `kubectl` commands against your cluster.

 2. List the nodes running currently